eregis/eregis.github.io/_drafts/2024-08-05-understanding-diffusion-maps.md

 $$d(\mathbf{x}, \mathbf{y} = \sqrt{\sum_{i=1}^n (x_i - y_i)^2}$$

-But it's fun to think up other ways to  measure how far two points are from each other.
+But it's fun to think up other ways to  ` measure how far apart two points are from each other.
 One way is to generalize the distance formula is the $$p$$-metric.

 $$d_p(\mathbf{x}, \mathbf{y}) = \left(\sum_{i=1}^n (x_i - y_i)^p \right)^{1/p}$$